kaizhelim/42Cursus-ft_printf/README.md

 - If you don't have enough time, at least watch video 1-5 & video 8

 (ii) If you still have more time, https://www.youtube.com/watch?v=16P51olKuzk&list=PLBlnK6fEyqRj9lld8sWIUNwlKfdUoPd1Y&index=25
-- Watch videos 24-29 from the video list below to solidify your knowledge
+- Watch videos 24-29 from the video list to solidify your knowledge

 ## :three:  **Variadic Functions**
 - I can't find a very good resource about this topic but variadic function is compulsory and **very very important** to this project, so you can come and ask me if you are still confused after reading up and researching.